somacode1/Build-a-Banking-System-API-with-DJANGO-Rest-Framework/README.md

 )
 ```

 If you're intending to use the browsable API you'll probably also want to add REST framework's login and logout views.
-Add the following to your root`urls.py` file.(`banksystem_project/banksystem/urls.py`)
+Add the following to your root`urls.py` file.
+Location of **urls.py** `banksystem_project/banksystem/urls.py`

 ```
 urlpatterns = [